Virtual-Coffee/VC-Community-Docs/monthly-challenges/facilitators-docs.md

 ### The First Day of the Month

-#### Updating the `monthly-challenge` Channel on Slack
+#### Updating the `#monthly-challenge` Channel on Slack

 ✅ **Tasks**:

 - Change the `#monthly-challenge` channel topic and description in Slack.
-- Give a brief description of the challenge.

-Read the "[Updating the `#monthly-challenge` Channel's Topic and Description on Slack](#updating-the-monthly-challenge-channels-topic-and-description-on-slack)" section for the technical instructions.
+For the complete instructions, see the "[Updating the `#monthly-challenge` Channel's Topic and Description on Slack](#updating-the-monthly-challenge-channels-topic-and-description-on-slack)" section.

 #### Making an Announcement for a New Challenge